 Colin Jemmott personal site

-I am currently a data scientist at Stitch Fix, on the Product Algorithms team.
+I am currently a data science manager at Stitch Fix, where my team works on marketing, onboarding, and incentives.
 This site has a good overview of what the broader algorithms team does.

 To me, data science is about deeply understanding the meaning of your data, analyzing it with honesty and creativity, and communicating results clearly.
 It is extremely gratifying to use data and math to help so many people make better decisions.

-From Starting Fall 2018 I have been lecturing at UC San Diego as part of the undergraduate data science program in the Halıcıoğlu Data Science Institute.
+Between Fall 2018 to March 2024 I was lecturing at UC San Diego as part of the undergraduate data science program in the Halıcıoğlu Data Science Institute.
 I designed a class that is super fun: DSC 96: Perspectives in Data Science, which I like describing as “intro-level big picture plus stuff that fell between the cracks in other classes”.
 You can watch the lectures from Fall 2020 here.

 I have also taught a large intro lecture class: DSC 10: Principles of Data Science, designed and taught a seminar on technical presentations and interview skills DSC 90, and Fall 2020 am running the senior capstone project track on recommender systems (DSC180 Fa20/Wi21), and another on search DSC180 Fa23/Wi24.